Netley to Botley walk

 - Turn right along the shore for 5 metres to go up concrete steps and onto the concrete path beside the oil terminal’s security fence on your right.
 In 200 metres go down steps and under the pier (with its pipelines) to go up steps the other side and continue ahead along the concrete path.
 In 320 metres you come to the end of the concrete path where you go down stone steps, onto the beach.

-- You now walk along the beach for 2 kilometres (or if you prefer, in the woodland to the right).
+- You now walk along the beach for 2 kilometres (or if you prefer, take the shaded, undulating path through woodland to the right - or mix and match the two).

 - You pass the entrance to Netley Sailing Club on your right and in a further 150 metres, by the pier head , turn right up a surfaced path between lamp posts and in 140 metres you come to the front of Netley Chapel, now a Heritage Visitor Centre.
 Turn left then right around the Chapel and bear half left across grass.
 In 200 metres you cross a road and you are now on a surfaced path, with a miniature railway track on your right.

-- In 100 metres you come to the Cedar Tea Rooms (Café in the Park) your suggested tea stop.
+- In 100 metres you come to the Cedar Tea Rooms (Café in the Park) your suggested tea stop [But NOTE - CLOSED for refurbishment, Summer 2021].
 If you prefer a pub stop, see the directions below to Sholing which take you to the Prince Consort pub on Victoria Road.

 - At this point you have a choice.
 The main walk turns inland to finish at Netley station.
 The optional extension continues along the shoreline to Sholing.